AndhikaWB/HRAttrition/README.md

 3. By default, the model look at `data/employee_data.csv` to predict attrition.
 If the file is not found, you can type and enter another path manually (or just drag the CSV file to the terminal app)
 4. Prediction output will be saved to `model/model_output.csv` (can be changed by editing `prediction.py`)

-## Predict using REST API
+## Predict using REST API Server

 1. Install all Python requirements (`pip install -r requirements.txt`)
-2. Run `uvicorn main:app --host 127.0.0.1 --port 8000` to start the backend server
+2. Run `uvicorn main:app --host 127.0.0.1 --port 8000` to start the backend server (`--host 0.0.0.0` if using Docker)
 3. Upload a CSV file to the server (e.g. via cURL):
 ``` sh
 curl -X POST 'http://127.0.0.1:8000/predict_file' \